diogovalentte/spotify-releases-notify/README.md

 0 0 * * * curl -X GET -H "accept: application/json" "http://localhost:8000/spotify/notify?date=yesterday&include_groups=album,single"
 ```

+The route will queue the job and immediately return the message "OK".
+The job will then run in the background.

 # Notes

 ## No API authentication system